RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 ### PiSNES

-An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, and should be the primary emulator on a RPi1, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.
+An optional emulator that is recommended for full speed emulation of some games that run slow on a RPi0 in lr-snes9x2002, though it has inaccurate sound emulation and SFX/SA1/SFX2 games do not work.

 Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation.
 VGA (640x480) (CEA-1) will produce a 4:3 resolution with screen tearing on a modern TV.
 480i (CEA-6) will not produce a 4:3 resolution with this emulator, not have screen tearing on a modern TV, and will decrease visual quality.